Karnataka bars entry of people from Maharashtra, Gujarat, Kerala, Tamil Nadu till 31 May; total lockdown on Sundays

 Full list of what is allowed and not allowed during lockdown 4.0

-The Karnataka CM also said,''Sundays will be observed as complete lockdown days with the provision of essential services only.
+The Karnataka CM also said, ''Sundays will be observed as complete lockdown days with the provision of essential services only.
 Communal parks will be opened from Tuesday and night curfew will continue across the state from 7 pm to 7 am.''

 There will be strict lockdown measures in containment zones and economic activities will be permitted in other areas.
 Only essential services will be allowed in the containment areas within red zones.